Cultivating Forgiveness for your Spouse in Your Marriage

 So if we know that forgiving is what God wants us to do and is good for both us and our relationships, how do we do it?

 I generally begin with telling God what happened.
 He already knows, but this primes my heart for forgiveness.
 In detailing what went wrong I am focusing on the behavior I am choosing to forgive.
 I specify why I was hurt.
+Doing this very thing helps me to avoid self-defeating thoughts because I turn it all over to God with brutal honesty.

 Then I tell God that I am releasing that person to Him.
 If there is repentance to be had from that person, I leave that between the person and God.
 I specifically say that the person owes me nothing and I choose to forgive that behavior.